PitParkerTeam/MobileApp-PitParker/README.md

 - Finished design for all major screens & components
 - Created data structure for firebase and query
 - Added authorization for login/signup
-- Connected Map API for home screen
+- Connected Map API for home screen/components/display
-- Created components to share between screen
+- Created components to share between screens

 ## Testing